gregpalmr/alluxio-on-emr/README.md

 # Usage Instructions

 ## Step 6.
-Open an SSH session into the EMR master node and create a test user
+Open an SSH session into the EMR master node

 Use the following command to open a secure shell session into the EMR master node.
 Use the public IP address displayed in Step 5 above.

      ssh -i ./alluxio_emr_id_rsa hadoop@<master node public ip>

-The hadoop user has SUDO privilages on an EMR cluster.
-Use those privilages to create a test user:

-     sudo useradd user1

-Become that test user:

-     sudo su - user1

 ## Step 7.
 Create a test Hive table pointing to the S3 bucket

-Alluxio has been configured to use the S3 bucket specified in the EMR create-cluster command as the root "under file system" or UFS.
+Alluxio has been configured to use the S3 bucket specified in the EMR `create-cluster` command as the root "under file system" or UFS.
 Create some test data in that S3 bucket to be used by Alluxio and query engines accessing Alluxio.

-As user1, create a new directory in the S3 bucket and import some test data from the TPC-DS data set.
+Using the Alluxio CLI, create a new directory in the S3 bucket and import some test data from the TPC-DS data set.

      alluxio fs mkdir /data/tpcds